bashnota/bashnota/src/features/settings/components/ai/README.md

-# AI Settings Components
+# AI Settings Components (`src/features/settings/components/ai`)

-This directory contains components for configuring AI-related features and providers.
+This directory contains components for configuring the AI features of the application.

+## Main Components

+-   **`BaseProviderSettings.vue`**: A base component that provides a common structure and functionality for the settings of each individual AI provider.
+-   **`UnifiedAISettings.vue`**: The main component for all AI-related settings, which likely orchestrates the different provider-specific settings components.

 ## Subdirectories

-- **`components/`**: Contains smaller, reusable UI components used across the different AI settings pages.
+-   **`components`**: Contains smaller, reusable UI components used within the AI settings pages.
-- **`composables/`**: Contains Vue composables for handling logic related to AI provider settings.
+-   **`composables`**: Holds Vue composables for managing the logic of the AI settings.
-- **`providers/`**: Contains specific settings components for each supported AI provider (e.g., Gemini, Ollama).
+-   **`providers`**: Contains the specific settings components for each AI provider (e.g., Gemini, Ollama).

 ## Files